-Association Football, Badminton, Basketball, Cricket, Goalball, Games

-Golf, Hockey, Netball, Rounders, Rugby Union, Softball, Squash,

-Table Tennis, Tennis, Volleyball.

-Artistic Gymnastics (floor and vaulting), Trampolining, Figure Gymnastic Activities

-Skating (Individual), Rhythmic Gymnastics.

-Various styles.
-Dance

-Athletic Activities Track and Field Athletics, Weight Training for fitness, Cross

-Country Running.

-Outdoor and Adventurous

-Canoeing, Hill Walking and Campcraft or Hostelling, Horse Activities

-Riding, Orienteering, Sailing, Skiing, Wind Surfing, Rock

-Climbina.

-Swimming Swimming (including Life Saving), Personal Survival.
+Association Football, Badminton, Basketball, Cricket, Goalball, Games Golf, Hockey, Netball, Rounders, Rugby Union, Softball, Squash, Table Tennis, Tennis, Volleyball.
+Gymnastic Activities Artistic Gymnastics (floor and vaulting), Trampolining, Figure Skating (Individual), Rhythmic Gymnastics.
+Dance Various styles.
+Track and Field Athletics, Weight Training for fitness, Cross Athletic Activities Country Running.
+Outdoor and Adventurous Canoeing, Hill Walking and Campcraft or Hostelling, Horse Activities Riding, Orienteering, Sailing, Skiing, Wind Surfing, Rock Climbing.
+Swimming (including Life Saving), Personal Survival.
+Swimming www.papaCambridge.com All coursework is marked by the teacher and internally standardised by the Centre.
+Course mark sheets, video recorded evidence of candidates' performance in practical activities a evidence of their analysing ability are then submitted to the CIE appointed Moderator.
+The final date for submission of this evidence will normally be mid-April in the year of the examination for the June session and mid-September for the November session.

+In addition candidates are assessed on their ability to analyse and improve their own or another's performance in one of their chosen practical activities, worth 10% or the syllabus total.